How to Update Wood or Oak Cabinets – is paint the MODERN answer?

 I love oak cabinets.
 Crazy right?
-I know that 90% of you are cursing your 1990s oak cabinets, while the remaining 10% love them and wouldn’t let a lick of paint go near them!
-I hear ya.
-I have oak cabinets in our home and I LOVE them, but not ALL oak or wood cabinets were created equal.
+I know that 90% of you are cursing your 1990s oak, maple or cherry cabinets, while the remaining 10% love them and wouldn’t let a lick of paint go near them!
+And it’s not that I don’t understand both sides of the story, I do, having oak cabinets in our own home.
+HOWEVER, not ALL oak or wood cabinets are created equal.

 Just because it’s wood, doesn’t mean it’s good

-What does that mean?
-It means that just because your cabinets are solid wood, doesn’t mean that they actually look good and here are a few reasons why…
+What does this mean?
+It means that just because your cabinets are solid wood, doesn’t mean they actually look good and here are a few reasons why…

-- If they’re outdated in style or stain (like the previous photo) you won’t be doing the wood any justice.
-Overly orange, yellow, red or pickled (pink) wood cabinets can look outdated, especially if the rest of your home and its decorative choices don’t support them
+- If they’re outdated in style or stain you won’t be doing the wood any justice.
+Overly orange, yellow, red or pickled (pink) wood cabinets can look outdated, especially if the rest of your home and its decorative choices don’t visually support them

-- If you’ve updated your wood flooring and it doesn’t coordinate with the cabinets, you’ll be devaluing the look of them both
+- If you’ve updated your wood flooring or cabinets and they don’t coordinate with each other (above), you’ll visually devalue both of them.

 The after photo – so much better